 Sandhard Beach

-A well concealed beach which is surprisingly pleasant and not very busy.
+A well concealed beach that is surprisingly pleasant and not very busy.
 A broadsheet newspaper would probably call it a 'hidden gem'.
 Lack of parking, so you can either walk from Fort Victoria or park in Yarmouth and walk along the road.
 It's about half a mile either way.
 There are some smatterings of sand but it's mostly shingle.
 Great views of the Solent and Harbour.
-There are also some BBQ stands which are for public use.
+There are also some BBQ stands, which are for public use.
 The beach featured briefly on a TV series called The Beast Must Die (what do you mean you've never heard of it?).
 Nearest facilities are in Yarmouth town centre.

 South Wight Beaches